hacks-guide/Guide_Wii/_pages/en_US/riiconnect24.md

 [RiiConnect24](https://rc24.xyz/) allows you to use discontinued services from WiiConnect24, which include the News, Forecast, Everybody Votes, Nintendo and Check Mii Out Channel, along with Wii Mail.

-{% capture notice-1 %}
-This guide is for regular Wiis only.

-+ Follow [this tutorial](riiconnect24-vwii) if you'd like to install RiiConnect24 on vWii (Wii Mode on Wii U).
-+ Follow [this tutorial](riiconnect24-dolphin) if you'd like to install RiiConnect24 on Dolphin Emulator.
-  {% endcapture %}

 <div class="notice--warning">{{ notice-1 | markdownify }}</div>

 It's recommended to set your Wii to the current time before proceeding.
 Follow [this tutorial](rtc) in order to set it.